Electric Vehicle Drivers

 How long does an electric vehicle battery last?

 The vast majority of EV batteries will outlast the usable life of the vehicle.
 To avoid battery degradation, don’t allow the battery to be run all the way down to 0% or left idle if possible.
-If the “empty” battery is left empty for too long without being recharged, the battery can enter an over-discharge state due to the slow self-discharge that occurs even when the battery is not operating.
+If the “empty” battery is left empty for too long without being recharged, the battery can enter an over-discharge state due to the slow self-discharge state that occurs even when the battery is not operating.
 Minimizing your use of fast chargers unless you need to on long trips can also preserve your battery life.

 Regarding battery disposal, used EV batteries are currently being repurposed for electricity storage.
 Research is also underway for implementing comprehensive battery recycling.